Academic Accommodations Request: Disclosing a Disability Effective January 2003

 - The student must provide the Disability Resources and Services (DRS) with current, relevant and comprehensive documentation and assessment data from certified professionals.
 Detailed guidelines for documentation are available from DRS.
 This documentation must substantiate both the specific learning disability and its specific impact the student's ability in the area of concern.

 - A complete case history is required to document the student's history of problems in the area of concern from high school until the date of the petition.
-This case history should include:

-The Academic Success Center will make the final determination and will notify the student.
+- Disability Resources and Services will make the final determination and will notify the student.
 Any student who is granted the petition is expected to fulfill the University's course requirements according to the guidelines for selecting alternative courses.

 Directory Information Notice